canyongbs/aidingapp/docs/how-tos/introducing-a-new-feature-addon.md

 6. Tests

-    Additionally, access control tests should be modified or created for the affected pages and/or resources (one page in a resource, e.g. the list page, is acceptable; but make sure to seprately test relationship managers in other resources).
+    Additionally, access control tests should be modified or created for the affected pages and/or resources (one page in a resource, e.g. the list page, is acceptable; but make sure to separately test relationship managers in other resources).

     ```php
     use App\Models\User;